Foundations

 Core concepts, principles, and frameworks that underpin Open Security Architecture.
 These foundational elements provide the context for understanding and applying OSA patterns.

-OSA Design Principles
+Security Design Principles

-How to use OSA
+How to Use OSA

 Definitions